unchartedelixir/demo/README.md

 $ mix credo--strict
  ```

 Our current `mix.exs` setup in this demo assumes that you will have Uncharted cloned into the same directory where you have this demo cloned.
-If necessary, you can change the paths to your local versions of Uncharted and Uncharted Phoenix by updating the `@uncharted_path` instance variable and the `path` attribute for each dependency in the function block of `uncharted_deps/1` in `mix.exs` that is specifically for local environments.
-Just be sure not to commit any of these changes.
+If necessary, you can change the paths to your local versions of Uncharted and Uncharted Phoenix by updating the `@uncharted_path` instance variable.
+Just be sure not to commit this change.